tobetao/AskAnswer/README.md

 * **timestamp** - Questions and answers are stored along with a timestamp created or modified.
 * **contents limits** - each question will display content capped at 500 characters.
 Upload image could not exceed limit size.
 * **Branch** - program is develped using GIT and branch with RSS function turned down is open source in GitHub https://github.com/tobetao/AskAnswer/branches.
+* **User friendly page style** - The whole page is desinged to be user friendly which includes soft color, natural button and comfortable webframe.

 Additional features with search and sort are under development.